 By considering the knowledge and skills that make for a great sports marketing manager, you can better determine if it is a good fit for you.

-A great sports marketing manager will have:
+A great sports marketing manager will have the following:

 - Good organizational skills